moment/luxon/docs/install.md

 # Install guide

-## Get it

-Luxon is a simple library, but JS environments are complicated.
-Luxon works by providing different builds for different environments.
+Luxon provides different builds for different JS environments.
+See below for a link to the right one and instructions on how to use it.

 ## Basic browser setup